|1. ORGANIZATION, BASIS OF PRESENTATION AND SIGNIFICANT ACCOUNTING AND REPORTING POLICIES

 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America (“GAAP”) for interim financial information and with the instructions to Form 10-Q and Article 8-03 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for complete financial statements.
 In the opinion of management of the Company, all adjustments, consisting of normal recurring adjustments necessary for the fair statement of results for the periods presented, have been included.
 The results of operations of any interim period are not necessarily indicative of the results of operations for the full year or any other interim period.

 The unaudited condensed consolidated financial statements and related disclosures have been prepared with the presumption that users of the interim unaudited condensed consolidated financial statements have read or have access to the audited consolidated financial statements for the preceding fiscal year.
-The condensed consolidated balance sheet at December 31, 2019 included in this report has been derived from the audited consolidated financial statements at that date but does not include all the information and footnotes required by GAAP.
-Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2019 included in ASPIRA’s Annual Report on Form 10-K, which was filed with the Securities and Exchange Commission on April 7, 2020 (the “2019 Annual Report”).
+The condensed consolidated balance sheet at December 31, 2020 included in this report has been derived from the audited consolidated financial statements at that date but does not include all the information and footnotes required by GAAP.
+Accordingly, these unaudited condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto for the year ended December 31, 2020

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimated results.